Disaster Recovery Could Your Systems Recover?

 - Can you reinstate your software complete with all licensing?

-Data recovery is just one facet of a managed Disaster Recovery Plan, a managed service will tailor make the correct solution for your business after a detailed consultation and adapt as your business grows.
+Data recovery is just one facet of a managed Disaster Recovery Plan.
+Furthermore, a managed service will tailor the correct solution for your business after a detailed consultation and be flexible enough to adapt as your business grows.

 Already this year one of our clients was seriously affected by the extreme weather.
-Despite having a custom designed refurbished basement with a flood proof system installed, they woke up to a submerged server cabinet when the water pump system failed.
+They had a custom designed basement with flood proof protection installed.
+Unfortunately, they awoke to a submerged server cabinet when the water pump system failed.
 Consequently, all live company data was destroyed.

 For a FREE consultation to protect your business call 01254 673806 TODAY